 However, it is the lovely old trees of this lovely village that I would remember the most and this is what I would come back to Assagao for.

-Assagao is home to a few designer stores, restaurants and yoga studios.
+Assagao is home to a few designer stores, restaurants, studios and some interesting hotels in Goa.

 Thank you Assagao